beyondessential/tamanu/README.md

 #### Prerequisite
 1. Duplicate `sync-server/config/local.example` as new file `config/local.json`.
-2. Create db `tamanu-sync` or customised name, new db can be with or without owner.
+2. Create db using `tamanu-sync` or any customised name, new db can be with or without owner.
 3. Store db name, root username, password or db owner credentials to `config/local.json` db config.

 #### Run